 Now that the body of literature has been compiled and data has been extracted, it is time to assess quality of the studies reviewed for relevance to the research question.

 When reviewing study quality, assessing for bias is necessary to ensure reliability.
 Biases to assess for include the following, to name a few (Boland, Cherry, & Dickson, 2017):

-In assessing for quality, there are numerous tools available for researcher use.
-See the following resources for more information:
+When assessing for quality, there are numerous tools available for researchers to use.
+See the following resources for more information.

 The following are standard tool used for quality assessment.
 Note, AMSTAR and PRISMA are standards in assessing systematic reviews, while MOOSE is the standard for assessing meta-analyses.